tpgit/UnOfficialLeptDocs/vs2008/building-image-libraries.rst

  (Optional) Building `zlib`, `libjpeg`, `libpng`, `libtiff` and `giflib`
 =========================================================================

-For some reason, you might want to build the image libraries |leptonlib|
+For some reason, you might want to build the image libraries |liblept|
 uses.
 The process involves downloading and extracting the library sources, building them, and then copying the required header files to `BuildFolder\\include`, and the libraries to `BuildFolder\\lib`.